mysociety/verification-pages/README.md

 In development this can be achieved by adding these to a `.env` file in the project root.

+### Optional basic auth for admin interface

+If you want to protect the admin interface for creating countries and pages then set the `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables to a username and password respectively.
+This will then require basic authentication before the user can log in.
+This is *highly recommended* for any public deployment.

 ## Running

 To run this application follow the steps to install above, then you can start